-1. Sexual assault, defined as:

-- Sex Offenses, Forcible: Any sexual act directed against another person, without the consentof the Complainant, including instances in which the Complainant is incapable of giving consent. - b) Forcible Rape: Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the Complainant. - c) Forcible Sodomy: Oral or anal sexual intercourse with another person that is forcibly committed, and/or against that person's will (nonconsensually), or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or
+- 3. Sexual assault, defined as: - a.
+Sex Offenses, Forcible: Any sexual act directed against another person, without the consent of the Complainant, including instances in which the Complainant is incapable of giving consent. - b.
+Forcible Rape: Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the Complainant. - c.
+Forcible Sodomy: Oral or anal sexual intercourse with another person that is forcibly committed, and/or against that person's will (non-consensually), or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity. - d.
+Sexual Assault with an Object: The use of an object or instrument to penetrate, however slightly, the genital or anal opening of the body of another person, forcibly, and/or against that person's will (non-consensually), or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.
+Forcible Fondling: The touching of the private body parts of another person (buttocks, groin, breasts), for the purpose of sexual gratification, forcibly, and/or against that person's will (non-consensually), or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.

-- because of temporary or permanent mental or physical incapacity. - d) Sexual Assault with an Object: The use of an object or instrument to penetrate, however slightly, the genital or anal opening of the body of another person, forcibly, and/or against that person's will (nonconsensually), or not forcibly or against the person's will in instancesin which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity. - e) Forcible Fondling: The touching of the private body parts of another person (buttocks, groin,breasts), for the purpose of sexual gratification, forcibly, and/or against that person's will (non-consensually), or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity. - f) Sex Offenses, Non-forcible: - i) Incest: Non-forcible sexual intercourse, between persons who are related to eachother, within the degrees wherein marriage is prohibited by Arizona law. - ii) Statutory Rape: Non-forcible sexual intercourse, with a person who is under the statutory age of consent of Arizona. - 2.
-Dating Violence, defined as: Violence, on the basis of sex, committed by a person, who is in or hasbeen in a social relationship of a romantic or intimate nature with the Complainant. - a) The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+- e.
+Sex Offenses, Non-forcible: - i.
+Incest: Non-forcible sexual intercourse, between persons who are related to each other, within the degrees wherein marriage is prohibited by Arizona law. - ii.
+Statutory Rape: Non-forcible sexual intercourse, with a person who is under the statutory age of consent of Arizona. - 4.
+Dating Violence, defined as: Violence, on the basis of sex, committed by a person, who is in or has been in a social relationship of a romantic or intimate nature with the Complainant. - a.
+The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
 For the purposes of this definition, dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
-Dating violence does not include acts covered under the definition of domestic violence.
-Domestic Violence, defined as: Violence, on the basis of sex, committed by a current or former spouse or intimate partner of the Complainant, by a person with whom the Complainant shares a child in common, or by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, or by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of Arizona, or by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violencelaws of Arizona.
+Dating violence does not include acts covered under the definition of domestic violence. - 5.
+Domestic Violence, defined as: Violence, on the basis of sex, committed by a current or former spouse or intimate partner of the Complainant, by a person with whom the Complainant shares a child in common, or by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, or by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of Arizona, or by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of Arizona.

 To categorize an incident as Domestic Violence, the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.
 The people cohabitating must be current or former spouses or have an intimate relationship.